ctx42/blog/content/post/gtm-3-testing-affirm/index.md

 Another benefit is that helpers can call `t.Fatal` or `t.Fatalf` without causing the real test to panic or exit the goroutine, making `Spy` a versatile tool for testing all kinds of assertions.

-# Trade-Offs and Reflections
+### Trade-Offs and Reflections

 Switching `affirm` helpers to use `core.T` instead of `*testing.T` is a pragmatic choice, but it’s not without trade-offs.
 On one hand, it makes testing possible without a full mocking framework.
 On the other, it slightly increases the package’s complexity by introducing an interface.
 I’m okay with this for now - it’s a small price for testability, and `T` is narrowly scoped to internal packages only.
 Another consideration is `Spy`’s design.
 It’s minimal, capturing only the essentials (errors, failures, messages), but it’s flexible enough to grow if I add more assertion helpers later.
 For example, if I introduce helpers that call `Fatal` or `FailNow`, Spy’s `TriggeredFailure` field will already handle them.

-# Closing Thoughts
+## Closing Thoughts

 Testing the `affirm` package pushed me to think creatively about mocking `*testing.T`, and I’m thrilled with how `Spy` and `T` turned out.
 They’re not just tools for testing `affirm` — they’re building blocks for a module that’s as reliable as it is intuitive.
 This step reinforced my belief that trustworthy tests start with trustworthy tools.

 As always, I’d love for you to check out the progress on the [GitHub repository](https://github.com/ctx42/testing).
 The code and early docs are there - feel free to explore, test it out, or share feedback via an issue.
-You can also follow updates on X [@context42](https://x.com/context42).
+You can also follow updates on [X](https://x.com/context42).
 Your thoughts help shape this journey, so don’t hold back!